Quick, which instrument first pops into your head when you hear the term classical music?

 Why is that?

 This, I don’t know.
 But I do know that the violin is inextricably linked with classical music.
 Those two just go together.
+And most of the greatest composers wrote heavily for the violin.

 Part of it may be that the violin is not really used for other types of music.
 Of course, it is used in bluegrass music and similar genres, as a fiddle.
 As we all know, a fiddle is just a violin.
 Apart from that, it isn’t really used much.
 I guess it’s used in mariachi music and some other Latin styles, but that’s about it.
 Apart, of course, from it’s resurgence in EDM.